MK38993/MK38993/README.md

-Data Scientist with STEM background, proficient in Python, SQL, and Java.
-Experience using regression, classification, natural language processing, and neural network models to solve business problems.
-Interested in pursuing a full-time career in Data Analytics/Science.
+Hi!
+I'm a Data Analyst/Scientist with a STEM background.
+Proficient in Python, SQL, and Java, I have experience using regression, classification, natural language processing, and neural network models in solving business problems.
+I'm interested in pursuing a full-time career in Data Analytics/Science.